Wilson, Arkansas

 Wilson is a city in Mississippi County, Arkansas, United States.
 The community is located in the Arkansas Delta and is surrounded by fertile cropland historically used to produce cotton.
 Wilson started as a company town in 1886 by Robert E. Lee Wilson, who would build a cotton empire and run it from the city.
 The Wilson Company would become so successful that all of the town's buildings were rebuilt in the Tudor Revival architectural style following Wilson's son's honeymoon to England in 1925.
 Wilson incorporated in 1959, becoming a town with public roads and municipal government.
 The extensive property holdings of the Lee Wilson and Company remained in the Wilson family until 2010.
 The community has seen a rapid decline in economic activity and population since the advent of mechanization on the farm, reducing the need for manual labor to produce cotton.
 The population was 766 at the 2020 census, down from 903 at the 2010 census.

 History

+The area was first known as Crowell's Landing, but mostly washed away in the 1880s.
+Steamboat agent Dr. J.W.
+Rhodes purchased 37 acres in 1883 and founded a new landing on the Mississippi River he named Golden Lake.
+Soon after he was named postmaster.